Adewagold/auto-irrigation/README.md

 Gradle 7.4

-### Run the service from terminal
-Open a terminal in the project directory

 ### Database
 For demo puporses, H2 database was used to ensure that no additional database configuration is required when the project is starting up.
 Two demo plots was added to the service at startup to allow us play with the endpoint.